HashanSP/nba_compound_risk/README.md

 - **illustrative_figures** Figures included in the manuscript

-- **team logos** Logos used to create some figures in the manuscript
+- **teams** Team logos used to create some figures in the manuscript with team abbreviations and IDs.